jagadeesh-k-2802/simple-email-fork/README.md

 # SimpleEmail

-SimpleEmail is Free Software, minimalistic and privacy friendly email app for Android.
+SimpleEmail is [Free Software][free-software], minimalistic and privacy friendly email app for Android.

 *This project has been forked from [FairEmail](https://github.com/M66B/open-source-email).*